Second French legislative constituency for citizens abroad

 The second constituency for French residents overseas (French: Deuxième circonscription des Français établis hors de France) is one of eleven constituencies representing French citizens living abroad.
 It was created by the 2010 redistricting of French legislative constituencies and elects, since 2012, one representative to the National Assembly.

-It represents all French citizens living abroad in Mexico, the Caribbean (except Puerto Rico), South America and Central America.
-It is the least populous constituency of its kind, containing 89,012 registered French voters as of 2022.
+It represents all French citizens living abroad in Mexico, the Caribbean, South America and Central America, except in territories under another country's sovereignty.
+It is the least populous constituency of its kind, containing 81,786 registered French voters as of 2024.

 Area

 It covers all French citizens living in Antigua and Barbuda, Argentina, the Bahamas, Barbados, Belize, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Dominica, the Dominican Republic, Ecuador, El Salvador, Grenada, Guatemala, Guyana, Haiti, Honduras, Jamaica, Mexico, Nicaragua, Panama, Paraguay, Peru, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago, Uruguay, and Venezuela.
-Thus it covers every country in the Americas – other than Canada and the United States, which together constitute the First constituency.
+Thus it covers every country in the Americas – other than Canada and the United States, which together constitute the first constituency.
 Nor does it include the French overseas departments and territories in the Americas, which are part of France and form constituencies of their own: Saint-Pierre-et-Miquelon (one constituency), Guadeloupe (four), Martinique (four) and French Guiana (two).

-It is the least populous constituency of its kind, as it contained, as of New Year's Day 2011, 92,633 registered French voters.

 This constituency elected its first ever representative at the 2012 French legislative election.